ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 Surprising to some, the ideal in an agile team may not be that everyone is able to perform every task.
 From a teamwork perspective it is actually better if people have different skills, so that they will actually have to work together to accomplish the team goals.

 This also aligns nicely with the idea of “T-shaped” people.
 We want people that have deep expertise in some area.
 This is what enables us to create products with great performance.
 Only relying on experts tend to take too long though.
-There will be lots of waiting times as they pass work between each other and the opportunity may be gone as we finally manage to get the product out the door.
+There will be lots of waiting times as they pass work between each other, and the opportunity may be gone as we finally manage to get the product out the door.
 If instead people are experts, but also are willing to help out with things that they do not master so well every now and then, we can achieve speed in development also.

 The way to get this working is to assign sufficiently big things to teams so that a multitude of skills is needed to perform the work.
 Ideally teams should not just “implement requirements”.
 They should have the greater task of creatively striving to solve some customer problems, or to optimize value to customers in some area.
 Stability over time
-Team development models usually includes some kind of phases, such as “Forming, Storming, Norming and Performing” by Bruce Tuckman, or the phases 1-4 as defined by Susan Wheelan.
+Team development models usually include some kind of phases, such as “Forming, Storming, Norming and Performing” by Bruce Tuckman, or the phases 1-4 as defined by Susan Wheelan.
 They indicate that it takes a bit of time to get a new team going.
 In the beginning the team will be struggling with everyone finding their roles and ways working together.
 As you sort that out the team will eventually be able to deliver more value than what the team members were able to do if they had been working as individuals.
 This can easily take 6 months or even a year.

 So, you may want to consider keeping teams together for longer times.
 To make this possible, think about assigning projects/work to existing teams rather than forming a new team for each new endeavor.

 ### Some techniques to address this condition

-* Team self selection
+* Team self-selection
 * Move from project teams to stable teams with full time team members
 * Assigning larger, value/effect based, goals to teams, see compelling directions chapter